 He’s also a huge fan of street workouts.
 “I started working out in my sophomore year in high school.
-I’d just go to parks in New York City and started doing pull-ups on the pull-up bars.
+I’d go to parks in New York City and started doing pull-ups on the bars.
 When I first started, I could only do three, but I kept going every day after school because I wanted to be strong.
 Now I can do crazy stuff like the human flag, things I never thought I could do.
 So, the street workout thing is an accessible and empowering platform in the sense that if you really want to be strong, there is always a resource there, and it’s accessible to anyone—you can just go there and do it.”

 “I would love to see some outdoor fitness equipment on Cornell’s campus,” he added.
 “I haven’t seen any here, but I think it would be a great resource, and people would really enjoy it.”